Type 1 Diabetes Food List (PDF)

 Foods to Eat on a Type 1 Diabetes Diet

 The type 1 diabetes diet that you choose must fit your lifestyle and preferences.
-You should stick to a diet that’s low in fat and high in carbohydrates.
+You should stick to a diet low in fat and high in carbohydrates.
 Your meals should include:

 Fruit